OpenRefine/OpenRefine/GOVERNANCE.md

 ### Users
 Users are community members who have a need for the project.
 Through their usage, they give the project a purpose.
 Users are encouraged to participate in the project life by providing feedback on how their needs are satisfied.

-Users activities include (but are not limited to):
+Users can help the project by:

-- Evangelisation and advocating for the project
+- Advertising and advocating for the project
-- Informing developers of strengths and weaknesses from a new user perspective through the [user discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine) or the [issue list](https://github.com/OpenRefine/OpenRefine/issues?state=open)
+- Informing developers of strengths and weaknesses of the tool through the [user discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine) or the [issue list](https://github.com/OpenRefine/OpenRefine/issues?state=open)
 - Providing moral support (a ‘thank you’ goes a long way)
 - Writing tutorials

 How to become an OpenRefine user?
 [Download OpenRefine](http://openrefine.org/download.html) and start refining!

 ### Contributors
-Contributors are users contributing in concrete ways to the project.
-They are one-time participation or are new contributors to the project.
-Contribution can take place in many ways:
+Contributors are users getting involved in the project more closely.
+Contributions can take many forms:

 - Supporting new users via the [user discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine)
-- Submitting patches to fix bugs or add features via pull request
+- Submitting patches to fix bugs or add features via pull requests
-- Identifying requirements
-- Providing graphics and web design
+- Maintaining and improving the [website](https://openrefine.org/)
 - Writing and maintaining the [documentation](https://github.com/OpenRefine/OpenRefine/tree/master/docs)

 Contributors abide by the project’s [Code of Conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md)

 How to become an OpenRefine contributor?
 You will find more details in our [contributing guideline](https://github.com/OpenRefine/OpenRefine/blob/master/CONTRIBUTING.md)

 ### Committers
 If you make regular contribution to OpenRefine, you will most likely become a Committer.

 Committers have no more authorities than contributors, and they should engage with the community through the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev) or the [issue list](https://github.com/OpenRefine/OpenRefine/issues?state=open) regarding their intention.
-However, Committers have earned enough trust from the community to have direct access to the project code base without having to submit pull request.
-Committer seek approval after the contribution is made, rather than before.
+However, Committers have earned enough trust from the community to review and merge pull requests.

 Therefore Committers:
 - Help contributors via the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev).
-- Manage tag, rename and organize issues, pull requests and [projects](https://github.com/OpenRefine/OpenRefine/projects)
+- Triage issues, pull requests and [projects](https://github.com/OpenRefine/OpenRefine/projects)
 - Have direct access to the code base to create new branches
 - Organize the wiki
-- Merge pull requests submitted by contributors
+- Review and merge pull requests submitted by contributors
 - Are part of the OpenRefine organization and have the OpenRefine badge on their GitHub profile

-Committer abide by the project’s [Code of Conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md)
+Committers abide by the project’s [Code of Conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md)

-#### How to be part of the Committer?
+#### How to become a Committer?

 Be a contributor and be nominated as a Committer.
 Current Committer selects and elects new Committer.
 You may nominate yourself.
 Nomination should be sent to the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev)

-#### Current List of Committer
+#### Current list of Committers
 The list is available here: https://github.com/orgs/OpenRefine/people.

 ### Release Manager